Geonovum/sospilot/docs/fiware.rst

 	However the Widgets, Operators in WC have no means to add the 'Fiware-Service' Header.

-This problem was posted at StackOverflow : http://stackoverflow.com/questions/33452246/fiware-wirecloud-fiware-service-http-header-needed-for-orion-cb
+This problem `was also posted at StackOverflow <http://stackoverflow.com/questions/33452246/fiware-wirecloud-fiware-service-http-header-needed-for-orion-cb>`_.

 A quick local solution is to manually add the HTTP header using the browser's Developer Tools to a WireCloud Widget JavaScript (usually ``main.js``) where the HTTP request to the Orion NGSI API is created.
-The WC NGSI connector supports adding extra HTTP headers as per the documentation: https://wirecloud.readthedocs.org/en/latest/development/ngsi_api/#ngsiconnection.
+The WC NGSI connector supports adding extra HTTP headers as per the `NGSI documentation <https://wirecloud.readthedocs.org/en/latest/development/ngsi_api/#ngsiconnection>`_.
 See for example here below where the Chrome developer tools is used to modify the NGSIConnection :

 .. figure:: _static/fiware/wc-fwheader-hack.jpg
    :align: center